isw-kudos/kudos-docs/docs/badges/install/mobile.md

 ### Check in the mobile-config.xml file

-Now that you have modified the mobile-config.xml, it must be checked back in to IBM Connections.
-Please refer to the IBM Connections product documentation for instructions on how to check in the mobile-config.xml file, located here.
+Now that you have modified the mobile-config.xml, it must be checked back in to Connections.
+Please refer to the Connections product documentation for instructions on how to check in the mobile-config.xml file, located here.

 **Note:** the configuration file must be checked in during the same wsadmin session in which it was checked out.